chumingqian/Making_Dataset-For-Yolov3v4/README.md

 - Part II: make_VOC_dataset

-- Part II: make  an environment  for the  Darknet  version
+- Part II: make  an environment  for the  Darknet

 ## Part I:  make_COCO_dataset and test on the  test-dev2017
 1.1 make_COCO_dataset: